thomas5564/tp/docs/DeveloperGuide.md

     * 2a2.
 User re-enters a valid timeslot

       Use case resumes at Step 3
 * 3a.
+User wants to modify the saved consultation
     * 3a1.
-User requests to reschedule or delete the consultation.
+User requests to edit or delete the consultation.
     * 3a2.
 System allows modification or cancellation

       Use case ends.